testingisdocumenting/znai/td-documentation-docs/documentation/snippets/CLI.md

 :include-cli-command: {command: "another-command {file1} [file2]", paramsToHighlight: ["file1"]}

+# From File

+You can read a command from file.

+    :include-cli-command: {commandFile: "cli/command.txt", paramsToHighlight: "value"}

+:include-file: cli/command.txt {title: "cli/command.txt"}

+:include-cli-command: {commandFile: "cli/command.txt", paramsToHighlight: "value"}

+This option is useful for displaying a captured command during tests.

 # Output

 To display console output and bring attention to certain lines use: